 In this episode of Pulse of Providence, Cuervo weighs in on whether the state takeover of Providence schools should continue, how he would spend millions in federal relief money, his thoughts on guaranteed income and police reform, among other issues facing the capital city.

-Watch this full episode of Pulse of Providence in the video above.
+Watch the full episode Pulse of Providence in the video above or listen to the audio here or where you get your podcasts.